supermancbs/flatiron-final-assessments/javascript/directions.md

 If you are not re-sketching out your domain, and thinking about single source of truth, you are doing it wrong.

+Customer has many reviews
+Customer has many restaurants through reviews

+A restaurant has many reviews
+A restaurant has many customers through reviews review belongs to customers and reviews -->